tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 ```

 Notice that because of the `Reifies` on the left of the instances GHC
-does not know that it will for sure terminate during typeclass
+does not know that it will for sure terminate during type class
 resolution (hence the use of `UndecidableInstances`).
 However, these are
 indeed global instances: by definition, they are the only way to have an
 `Ord` instances on the `ReflectedOrd` type!
 Otherwise GHC would